-The childminder shows very good organisation and commitment to her work and has begun to put in place the self-evaluation process to further develop the service she provides.
-For example, she has just sent out parent questionnaires to review her care practices and these will be sent out again in a few months' time.
-She has a good knowledge of the Early Years Foundation Stage to ensure that children's welfare, learning and development needs are met.
+The childminder shows excellent organisation and commitment to her work and has put in place a self-evaluation process to further develop the service she provides.
+For example, she intends to send out parent questionnaires to review her care practices and these will inform her planning for the future.
+She has exceptional understanding of the Early Years Foundation Stage and uses this to ensure that children's welfare, learning and development needs are met.
 She is skilful in planning, monitoring and evaluating a wide variety of activities and play experiences that will encourage children in their learning.
-She has begun to work with other childminder's in her group to further develop her skills and knowledge to review and improve her practice.

-The childminder demonstrates a very good understanding of her role and responsibility in relation to safeguarding children in her care.
-All required documentation is up to date and on display for parents to view.
-Suitable security of the premises and a robust collection procedure protect children.
-The childminder ensures that the play environment is safe and secure, using stair gates and safety locks to minimise risks in all areas of the home.
-All children's resources indoors and outside are inspected daily and are in a good state of repair.
+The childminder demonstrates a very good understanding of her role and responsibility in relation to safeguarding the children in her care.
+All required documentation is up-to-date and on display for parents to view.
+Suitable security of the premises and a robust collection procedure protect the children.
+The childminder ensures that the play environment is safe and secure, using stairgates and safety locks to minimise risks in all areas of the home.
+All children's resources indoors and outdoors are inspected daily and are in a good state of repair.

-The childminder has good partnerships with parents.
-She has a good understanding of involving parents closely in children's time with her and talks to them in depth on a daily basis.
-She uses home link books for communicating significant events between herself and parents, if the parents are unable to collect their child at the end of the day.
-Records of children's progress include observations and children's own work.
-The childminder has begun to seek the views of parents about the care she provides and reflects on her own views of the service and her setting.
-She works in partnership with some of the other settings that children attend, in order to ensure that important information about children's learning and development is shared.
-She has already begun to plan for the transition of older children into nursery.
-However, this work has not been fully extended to include all the practitioners, who are involved with minded children.
-As a result, there is more to do to strengthen communication links with some partners.
+The childminder has exceptionally good partnerships with parents.
+She has a very good understanding of involving parents closely in children's time with her and talks to them in depth on a daily basis.
+She uses home link books for communicating significant events between herself and parents.
+Records of children's progress include observations and the children's own work.
+The childminder seeks the views of parents about the care she provides and reflects on her own views of the service and her setting.
+She works very well in partnership with the other settings the children attend in order to ensure that important information about children's learning and development are shared.